 I’m a ghost.
 A ghostwriter, to be specific.
 In addition to ghosting business books, memoirs, and biographies, I write my own books.
 These have been published by such houses as Crown, Doubleday, Simon & Schuster, Oxford University Press, Basic, and the University of Michigan Press.
 They’ve been reviewed with favor in The New York Times, The Wall Street Journal, Esquire, etc. (In short, I am simply fabulous.)
 But I also enjoy writing books that publish with other people’s names on them rather than my own.

 The woods are full of us ghosts these days.
 Plenty of competition.
 Or so it seems, until you realize that the bar for entry is pretty low, and the genuine qualified competition pretty scarce.
 I remember reading a piece of criticism written during the early days of the 1960s folk music revival.
 The writer noted that all you seemed to need to be a folksinger was a guitar, the ability to play three chords, and some “dirty jeans.”
 Perhaps that was true, until you began playing and singing.
 Music is not opaque.
 It is, rather, quite transparent.
 One either has the skills or one doesn’t, and one’s talent or lack thereof becomes plainly self-evident after the first few notes.
 No amount of hype – “they loved me in Pittsburgh,” “I did a sold-out show in Milwaukee” – will rescue you once your simple strumming becomes tiresome and your off-key singing begins to grind on people’s ears.
-Your listener soon realizes he or she would rather be a hostage held by Jihadists, chained to a radiator in some Beirut basement, than listen to you for one more minute.
+Members of your audience soon realize they would each rather be held hostage by Jihadists, chained to a radiator in some Beirut basement, than listen to your noise for one more minute.

 Wannabe ghostwriters don’t have this problem of transparency.
 Who’s to dispute the claim that a particular writer has ghosted “dozens” of manuscripts which have gone on to be sold to major publishing houses?
 Who’s to say that he or she doesn’t have numerous professional contacts in the industry, and is willing to bug the crap out of them until they offer you a million bucks for the manuscript he or she will ghost for you?
 But on the other hand who’s to say they’ve written anything at all that anyone has ever paid one thin dime for?
 Ghostwriting is, by its nature, a confidential and quiet collaboration: opaque and unadvertised.
 So building a resume and supplying references is a tricky business.
 This is why a significant publishing record of your own, a publishing record such as I have, is a handy thing to possess.
 It is also why I made sure to place this salient fact in my first paragraph above.
 That, along with the related fact that I am, as I said, simply fabulous.